After returning from Morocco I put together a list on the top things to do in Marrakech.

 Things to do in Marrakech: watch snake charming

 So why not try Morocco if you haven’t been there before?
-It’s about the same distance from Europe as the Canary Islands.
-Yet Morocco is very different, as a part of Sahara and North Africa and as a Berber and Arab country.
+It’s the same distance from Europe as the Canary Islands, yet very different.
+Morocco is a part of Sahara and North Africa and a Berber and Arab country.

 The Pink City of Marrakech

 Marrakech, the pink desert city

-Marrakech is the city that originally gave its name to Morocco.
-It is a pink city far away in the desert that looks best in evening light.
+Marrakech is the city that gave its name to Morocco.
+A pink, distant desert city that looks best in evening light.

 The Top Sights of Marrakech on the Map

-Marrakech is located in the heart of Morocco, in the desert between the Atlas mountains and the Atlantic coast.
-You can see the location of Marrakech on the map if you zoom out my map a little bit.
+Marrakech is located in the very heart of Morocco, in the vast desert between the Atlas mountains and the Atlantic coast.
+To see the location of Marrakech on the map, zoom out a little bit.

-It’s a fairly big city with a population of just over a million.
-The best time to travel are the winter months when the day temperature is mainly between 20-25 centigrade (about 28 in early November when I was visiting).
-Summers are a too hot time to visit as it can get up to +45.
+The city is big enough with a population of just over a million.
+The best time to travel are the winter months.
+Winter day temperatures are between 20-25 centigrade (28 in early November when I was visiting).
+Summers are too hot to visit.
+It can get up to +45.